|Health and Nutrition||Early Care and Education||Parenting and Economic Supports|

 Monthly child care co-payment fees as a percent of income for a family of three with one child in care, 20141

 - Set the income eligibility limit for child care subsidies at or above 200% FPL.
 1

-- Child care subsidy reimbursement rate meets the recommended 75th percentile of the market rate for two consecutive years 1
+- Child care subsidy reimbursement rate meets the recommended 75th percentile of the market rate 1

 Eligibility redetermined every six months.

 - State supplements Early Head Start 3